William Watson (sinologist)

 William Watson CBE (9 December 1917 – 15 March 2007) was a British art historian who was Professor of Chinese art and archaeology at the University of London.
 He was a leading member of the teams that organised the Genius of China exhibition at the Royal Academy in 1973 and the Great Japan Exhibition, held in 1981–82.
 He made a major contribution to Japanese art studies in the UK.

 Early life

 Watson was born in Derby, England, but moved with his family to Brazil, where his father managed a sugar-making plant.
 He returned to Britain in 1925 to study at schools in Glasgow and Derby, living with relatives.
-Already a scholar of Welsh, in 1936 he went to Gonville and Caius College, Cambridge, to read French, German and Russian.
+Already a scholar of Welsh, in 1936 he went up from Herbert Strutt School in Belper to Gonville and Caius College, Cambridge, where he read French, German and Russian.

 Military career

 In 1939 Watson volunteered for the army, where his linguistic skills were put to use in the Intelligence Corps, with postings to Egypt and India.
 Here he intercepted German radio traffic for dispatch to Bletchley Park, and later interrogated Japanese prisoners of war, developing a passion for Asian languages.
 In 1940 he married Kay Armfield, a fellow Cambridge student.